 Therefore, more studies are necessary.
 But, there is one observational study that might help reveal the link between the changes to the gut bacteria and aspartame in the body.
 As a result, how artificial sweeteners may affect humans in the long-term is still unknown.

 Research on insulin levels and artificial sweeteners show mixed results.
 The effects may vary based on the type of artificial sweetener a person is consuming.
 Therefore, the evidence is inconclusive.
 It solely depends on the individual and how their body may react to the sweeteners.

 If used in the short-term, these sweeteners are safe for diabetics.
 However, it is important to point out that the effects of long-term consumption are still unknown.

-Therefore, artificial sweeteners are safe to consume for people with diabetes, since they can’t raise their blood sugar levels.
+Therefore, artificial sweeteners are safe, since they can’t raise their blood sugar levels.
 So, they are a better and safer alternative to sugar.